kubernetes/community/sig-cli/CONTRIBUTING.md

 **How does it work?**

-Contributors are free to pick up any work items that they like.
-Maintainers will be focused on directing contributors working on Guided items, so contributors picking up non-Guided items will have almost no direction or support from maintainers.
+* Find an issue that you want to work on
+* Or open an issue if you found a bug, or think there is something that can be improved (including feature requests)
+* Assign yourself and start working on the issue
+* Note that choosing this track, you can not expect the same amount of support from the maintainers compared to the guided track (as they will focus their time on supporting contributors who are more dedicated to the project).

 **What is expected of contributors?**

-Contributions must be relatively small, simple, well documented and well tested.
+Contributions should be relatively small, simple, well documented and well tested.
 Since maintainers will need to own any code for these contributions, these should be very limited in scope and contain minimal risk (e.g. simple regression fixes, improved documentation, improved testing).

-### Modify your own `kubectl` fork
+### Preparation and Familiarizing

-Make sure you are ready to immediately get started before you claim any piece of work.
+Make sure you are ready to get started before you claim any piece of work.

 - Setup your [development environment][development guide].
   - This is hard.
 Sorry.
 We want to make this easier.
 - Familiarize yourself with the code:
-  - [kubernetes/cmd/kubectl] is the entry point
+  - [kubernetes/cmd/kubectl] is the entry point //Not really helpful, would remove it
-  - [kubernetes/pkg/kubectl] is the implementation
+  - [kubernetes/pkg/kubectl] Contains the implementation of all commands
-  - Look at how some of the other commands are implemented
+  - Look at how some of the commands are implemented
   - [Codebase Tour]
+  - Make sure that you understand how the unit tests work

+//Not sure about this one
 - Try adding a new command to do something simple:
   - Add `kubectl hello-world`: print "Hello World"
   - Add `kubectl hello-kubernetes -f file`: Print "Hello \<kind of resource\> \<name of resource\>"